 In this age of technology, we have seemingly endless access to quality information about virtually anything, and access to great fitness advice is no exception.
 With all the websites, blogs, social media platforms, videos, publications, and other forms of media out there, you’d think we’d be less apt to believe outdated and counterproductive information.
 Unfortunately, you’d be wrong.

-Regardless of our (or our friends’, family members’, or personal trainers’) best intentions, we can still run the risk of basing our exercise habits on bad advice from time to time.
+Regardless of our (or our friend, family member, fitness blog, or personal trainer’s) best intentions, we can still run the risk of basing our exercise habits on bad advice from time to time.

 The best time to exercise is _______________ .

 Some people swear by working out first thing in the morning.
-Others prefer to exercise at night.
-So which is best?
+Others prefer to exercise at night (there is evidence suggesting both are great).
+So, which is best?
 The truth is, there is no single best time of day to work out.
 The best time to do it is when you feel most like doing it, have time to do it, and when you can do your best while doing it.
 Be consistent.
 No matter when you exercise, be sure give it your all, give yourself time to recover, and eat a healthy diet, and you’ll see positive results.

 “No pain, no gain”